iocafe/iocafe-doc/source/get-started/start-steps/200518-copy-example-project-as-startint-point.rst

 ********************
 * Copy example project to start from.
 * In this text I "copy" gina example in /coderoot/iocom/examples/gina directory to /coderoot/myproject/myapp directory.
+* I could as well /coderoot/myapp directory, using /coderoot/myproject/myapp gives extra layer in directoryy tree.
+  This is useful if something else project includes other things besides one IO device application.
 * Delete temporary and other unnecessary files and folders from /coderoot/myproject/myapp.